Science 8

 - The Gulf Stream carries warm water from the Caribbean Sea across the Atlantic Ocean.

-- The Labrador Current carries cold water from the Arctic Ocean down to the east coast of Canada.
+- The Labrador Current carries cold water from the Arctic Ocean down to the east coast

 - The diversity, or variety, of life varies from habitat to habitat.